September 12, 2017 • Life for Leaders

 According to 1 Corinthians 15:58, we can have confidence in this truth, and this confidence inspires us to give ourselves fully to our work.
 We know that, in God’s future, the work we do will take on eternal significance.
 It will matter to God and will be well-used in God’s plans.

 Yet, this does not mean we can always see the heavenly value of our work.
 In the midst of our daily grind, we can feel as if our work is in vain.
 It can seem like we are wasting our time and energy for no valid purpose.
-But, in fact, God will redeem our efforts for his purpose and glory.
-When it comes to our work, Romans 8:28 gives us reassurance: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
-In our work, God is at work, using our labor for good related to his eternal intentions.
+But, in fact, God will redeem our efforts for God’s purpose and glory.
+When it comes to our work, Romans 8:28 (NIV) gives us reassurance: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
+In our work, God is at work, using our labor for good related to eternal intentions.

 So, when we feel as if our work is in vain, we can claim the promise that, in the Lord, it is not.
-When we feel discouraged about our work, we can trust that God is honored in our labor and will use it for his purpose.
+When we feel discouraged about our work, we can trust that God is honored through our labor and will use it for divine purposes.
 Even if, to us, our work seems in vain, we can nevertheless offer it to God as worship and open our lives to be formed by the Spirit through our work.
 When we experience work as worship and as a context for spiritual formation, then we are better able to give ourselves fully to our work, even as we are able to receive God’s grace through our work.

 QUESTIONS TO CONSIDER: